advename/The-React-Library-guide/README.md

 }
 ```

 You will find many `package.json` variations on the web for libraries.
-These may differ in prioritizing ESM over CJS ^[https://nodejs.org/api/packages.html#dual-commonjses-module-packages], completely ignore a UMD bundle for CDNs or use multiple `package.json`'s to create a more optimized setup. ^[https://2ality.com/2019/10/hybrid-npm-packages.html#option-4%3A-bare-import-esm%2C-deep-import-commonjs-with-.mjs-and-.cjs]
+These may differ in prioritizing ESM over CJS ^[https://nodejs.org/api/packages.html#dual-commonjses-module-packages], entirely ignore a UMD bundle for CDNs or use multiple `package.json`'s to create a more optimized setup. ^[https://2ality.com/2019/10/hybrid-npm-packages.html#option-4%3A-bare-import-esm%2C-deep-import-commonjs-with-.mjs-and-.cjs]

 These variations are, just like ours, slightly opinionated and should be carefully selected, i.e., you should understand the choices made to do X over Y.